Journalist Falls Prey to Massive Phishing Attack, Files Police Complaint after Fraudulent Job Offer from Harvard University

 But later when she reached out to Harvard University to join the post, she found out no such position had been offered.
 Soon after realising that she has become a victim of phishing attack, Razdan immediately lodged a police complaint and wrote to Harvard University.

-Razdan said she had even given a few interviews about the position offered to her which led to the quitting of the channel she was working with.
-The victim also said that she was made to believe that her tenure at the university was to start in September 2020, but had been pushed to January 2021 due to the ongoing Covid-19 pandemic.
+Razdan said that she was made to believe that her tenure at the university was to start in September 2020, but had been pushed to January 2021 due to the ongoing Covid-19 pandemic.

 "I have been the victim of a very serious phishing attack.
 I’m putting this statement out to set the record straight about what I’ve been through.
 I will not be addressing this issue any further on social media.
 I had been given to believe that I would be joining the University in September 2020.
 While I was making preparations to take up my new assignment, I was later told that due to the ongoing pandemic, my classes would commence in January 2021.
 Along with these delays, I began noticing a number of administrative anomalies in the process being described to me," said the journalist, who formerly worked with NDTV, in a statement posted on Twitter.